-The transition to cloud, and multi-cloud, environments is a generational transition for IT.
+The move to cloud, and multi-cloud, environments is a generational transition for IT.
 This transition means shifting from largely dedicated servers in a private datacenter to a pool of compute capacity available on demand.
-While most enterprises began with one cloud provider, there are good reasons to use services from others and inevitably most Global 2000 organizations will use more than one, either by design or through mergers and acquisitions.
+While most enterprises began with one cloud provider, there are good reasons to use services from others.